mercy-adebanjo/My-DSA-Data-Analysis-Capstone-Project/README.md

 #### Steps taking to anwser the question under EDA are:

-- 1. Average discount percentage by product category Add a calculated column:
+- 1.Average discount percentage by product category Add a calculated column:
 = (Actual Price - Discounted Price) / Actual Price * 100